Marco-Sulla/python-frozendict/README.md

 ```

 The C Extension is optional by default from version 2.3.5.
 You can make it mandatory by passing the environment variable `CIBUILDWHEEL` with value `1`

+On the contrary, if you want the pure py implementation, you can pass the env var `FROZENDICT_PURE_PY` with value `1`

 # Benchmarks